AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 ## Add the translation rules

-AEM Guides allows your administrators to configure the translation rules.
+Experience Manager Guides allows your administrators to configure the translation rules.
 The SRX (Segmentation Rules eXchange) format is a standard for exchanging segmentation rules between different users and different translation environments.
 You can create a folder and add your custom SRX files to it.

 SRX files should be named as `<language-code>.srx`.
 For example, en-US, or ar-AE.